a16bitsysop/docker-unbound-stub/README.md

 Environment  variables used:

-CPORT = port unbound listens on inside container
+CPORT = port unbound listens on inside container (unbound default 53)

 FORWARD = configure unbound to forward requests can be:
 "quad9" for 9.9.9.9 , "google" for 8.8.8.8 , any other value uses 1.1.1.1